yugohubo/Bare-Minimum-Kotlin-Android-Note-App/README.md

 First Kotlin app for learning and understanding the cores of app development with MVVM architecture.
 If you need any kind of base for understanding the workflow, you can start from here.

+This is a Template Repository so feel free to create your own from here.

 Also includes the "Hello World" script of Kotlin in main.kt :)